wp-plugins/8tracks-shortcode/readme.txt

 == Changelog ==

 = 0.9 =
-Lots of excellent security checking, courtesy of Justin S, developer at wordpress.com
+Lots of excellent security checking, courtesy of Justin S, developer at WordPress.com

 = 0.82 =
-Added some extra security checks on user-supplies URLs.
+Added some extra security checks on user-supplied URLs.

 = 0.75 =
 Modified syntax as some mix titles with special characters weren't working when passed as $content.